dungladungbd/MiniScheme-Interpreter/README.md

-This program is a Racket interperter which supports up to recursion.
+# MiniScheme Interpreter

+## Brian Do

-Run minischeme.rkt to run the program.
+### Run minischeme.rkt to run the program

+Explored Racket (a fork of Scheme) to learn about interpreted language

+Created an interpreter for Racket being able to handle up to lambda expression, closure, and recursion